BS in Mathematics 4-8 Mathematics Certification

 MATH 330Math Foundations and Applications3

-ED 311Teaching and Learning for Social Change (EL) requires minimum grade of 'C'3
+ED 311Growth and Development for EC-12 Grade requires minimum grade of 'C'3

 Upper Division Elective3